yugabyte/yugabyte-db/docs/content/preview/reference/configuration/yb-tserver.md

 ##### --cdcsdk_tablet_not_of_interest_timeout_secs

 Timeout after which it is inferred that a particular tablet is not of interest for CDC.
-Inorder to indicate that a particular tablet is of interest for CDC, it should be polled atleast once within this interval of stream / slot creation.
+In order to indicate that a particular tablet is of interest for CDC, it should be polled at least once within this interval of stream / slot creation.

 Default: `14400 (4 hours)`